AndrewStanton94/IntSe1C/README.md

 ## To upload changes to github:
 1. Navigate into the repo
 2. Run `git status` This shows the changes in the repo.
+3. Run the `git add` command. _This records the changes made._ You can give:
+	* Individual File name from status list (Use tab complete)
+	* Wildcard pattern e.g. `*.css` to get all css files
+	* The -A flag.
+This adds all files. _Note: when adding a folder, the content will not be added rerunt this command to add the files._
+	__ The add command adds all changes to repo.__ These are: adding new files; modifying existing; and deleting.
+4. Run `git commit -m "message"` _Records all changes with a description_ We will need to make these messages as clear as possible.
+	__Each commit should cover one change, particularly with bug fixes.
+1 commit = 1 bug fix__
+5. Run `git push` _This copies the changes to the github copy of the repo.
+Others cannot see it until this happens_